About Us

 Our members are women of all ages and diversities who work together, focusing our time, talents and financial contributions to strengthen the community.
 Our members seek to serve while building lifelong friendships.
 We are proud to continue the club's legacy of women supporting the Dana Point and surrounding community for three quarters of a century.
 Dana Point Women’s Club is celebrating its 75th year of existence in FY 2025/26!

 We serve women, children and families in our local South Orange County community.
-DPWC members build camaraderie and make lifelong friendships while generously donating their time and talents.
+DPWC members build camaraderie and make lifelong friendships while generously donating their time, resources and talents.
 “Fun in philanthropy” is at the heart of what we do.

 Our Philanthropic Programs

-Dana Point Women's Club philanthropic programs benefit South Orange County women, children and families while addressing poverty, preventing homelessness and promoting literacy and education.
+Dana Point Women's Club philanthropic programs benefit South Orange County women, children and families while addressing poverty, preventing child abuse and neglect, and promoting literacy and education.
 Our current programs include:

 Project Foster